Writing an offer letter sellers will love might seem like a no-brainer, but don't underestimate this powerful tool.

 Maybe you’re looking to have some of your closing costs covered.
 Perhaps you just want the old, worn-out carpeting replaced.
 Asking for seller concessions is a normal part of the offer process, but you need to know what you can reasonably expect.

-If you’re in a competitive bidding situation, odds are that the seller is going to choose the offer requiring the least amount of work on their part.
+If you’re in a competitive bidding situation, odds are that the seller is going to choose the offer requiring the least amount of work on the seller’s part.
 Work with your real estate professional to make a list of “musts” and “would like” items for the sellers to tackle.
 You can put these concessions side by side with your offer price and see what makes for the most compelling deal.
+Bottom line: If you’re negotiating and something’s got to give, consider your requested concessions to stay competitive.

 3. Don’t be swayed by emotions